Soneso/stellar_flutter_sdk/README.md

 ```
 ## Documentation and Examples

-Will be added asap.
+In progress and will be added asap.
 Meanwhile you may have a look inti the test folder.

 ## How to contribute